ozon/b3-plugin-ipinfodb/README.md

 ===================================

 This plugin provides a simple interface for [IPInfoDB](http://ipinfodb.com) API.
-This plugin is for B3 plugin developers who want to use the free geolocation services from IPInfoDB.
+The Client Object gets a new property that includes a country code.

 ### Features
 - location information obtained from [IPInfoDB](http://ipinfodb.com)
-- set country code client attribute
+- set country code as client attribute
 - Results cached in the DB

 ### Requirements